 If you don’t have SOC 2 compliance as a vendor, you will probably have to fill out more than a few security questionnaires before you can work with any enterprise-scale customers.
 While that might sound easier than a SOC 2 audit on the surface, the questionnaires can be quite detailed and overwhelming, and they are often hard to fill out if you don’t already know the security lingo, have tooling in place, and know how to document processes.
 In other words, if you haven’t already gone through the process of setting up and enforcing policies as you would for SOC 2, you may find yourself stuck when the questionnaires arrive.

 In a nutshell, being SOC 2 compliant will both help you sell to the enterprise, and force you to follow a set of strong best practices when it comes to keeping your company’s and customers’ data safe.
 Security is (or at least should be) a major concern for all technology-focused companies today, as we’ve written about in our previous eBook: Blissfully’s Practical Guide to People-First SaaS Security.
 Achieving SOC 2 compliance is a good way to demonstrate that you do indeed have security at heart in all you do as an organization.

 Regardless of whether customers or prospects are knocking down your door for a SOC 2 report, it’s crucial to start SOC 2 preparation as early as possible.
-Even if don’t plan to have an audit conducted for another two years, starting early will set your company up for success in many arenas.
-SOC 2 is a good idea for many reasons including:
+Even if don’t plan to have an audit conducted for a while, starting early will set your company up for success in many arenas.

 It Improves Security